wadmp/wadmp.github.io/src/gen3/docs/device-management/fields/README.md

 - Description
 - Serial Number
 - IMEI
-- VPN IP Address
+- VPN IP Address (if the VPN has been initialized)
-- VPN Proxy Link
+- VPN Proxy Link (if the VPN has been initialized)
-- VPN Subnet
+- VPN Subnet (if the VPN has been initialized)

 #### Monitoring Fields